-Jerry Dean is currently writing his first book, Tainted Love (working title), set to be published March 2021 under his publishing company, Sun Mountain Press.
-A portion of the profits from the book will fund the launch of Harmony House, a 501 c 3 charity organization that will operate a program designed to guide troubled teens to identify a career or life path that offers the opportunity for creative expression, financial stability and entrepreneurial pursuits.
-The charity will focus on the creation of a brick-and-mortar video/film production academy for those that wish to build a career in the industry or employ video/film production, or use their acquired skills for self-promotion or other entrepreneurial pursuits.
+Jerry Dean is a serial entrepreneur, marketing and sales professional and independent filmmaker.
+He currently provides marketing strategy to some of the largest organizations in the world.
+He plans to launch a 501 c 3 charity organization that will operate a program designed to guide young people at risk to identify a career or life path that offers the opportunity for creative expression, financial stability and entrepreneurial pursuits.
+The charity will focus on the creation of a video/film production academy for those that wish to build a career in the industry or employ video/film production, or use their acquired skills for self-promotion or other entrepreneurial pursuits.

 Dean states, "The inspiration for the film academy came through my past involvement in film production and acting.
 Something magical happens when you pull a group of people together to make a film.
 While producing films, I witnessed friends, colleagues and complete strangers working harmonious as a team, while any friction and challenges we often see in group endeavors were either non-existent or fell away quickly if ignited.
 Most everyone loves movies, and for those that get to have a hand in producing one, the rewards can be many.
 Aside from co-producing and acting in several films, Dean produced also produced a short film with a group of former co-workers at their Manhattan office.
 Throughout the process, he observed the bond between himself and his colleagues improve, and after the project concluded, much of the discord and petty differences that were present in the office environment prior to the film project's start, had dissipated as a result of the pride, unity, cooperation, teamwork and camaraderie the film project fostered.

-Dean's book chronicles his challenging childhood and youth in rough-and-tumble blue-collar havens Jersey City and Bayonne, New Jersey in the 70's and 80's.
+Jerry Dean book spent most of his youth in rough-and-tumble blue-collar havens Jersey City and Bayonne, New Jersey in the 70's and 80's.
 At age 16, he moved to Bergenfield, New Jersey, a working/middle class borough nestled in the affluent suburbs of Bergen county, where he soon befriended the most troubled youths in and out of high school, including Tom Rizzo and Tom Olton, the two young men whose self-inflicted deaths in 1987 brought down a fierce, relentless media circus on the quiet borough.
 Prior to the tragedy, the behavior exhibited by Rizzo and Olton began to grow more reckless and unpredictable.
 The hard drug use and reckless antics escalated and eventually fueled what was trumpeted by local and national news as, "a suicide pact" between four Bergenfield teenagers (see the New York Times article by clicking here).

-In his book, Dean cuts through the psycho-babble to the bone and digs in deep to unravel the family behavior dynamics and patterns that plague many families to varying levels of severity.
+As a public speaker on numerous topics, Dean cuts through the psycho-babble and digs in deep to unravel the behavior dynamics and patterns that plague many families to varying levels of severity.
 These dynamics and their associated patterns can lead our children into addiction, depression, anxiety, destructive relationship patterns, running away from home, promiscuity, crime, violence, hopelessness, prostitution, prison, institutions and a premature death by suicide or other means.